 9. Thank them for their presence in your life

-Sprinkle a little gratitude in your conversation.
+For ending a relationship on good terms, sprinkle a little gratitude in your conversation.
 I’m sure things would not have always been sour.
 Their presence in your life will always stay with you and you must thank them for the same.

 Telling him it’s over does not have to be a bitter or hateful affair.
 It can end with a soft caress, a sweet kiss and an honest ‘Thank you’.